RBYI-DNC-NoINSPO-please/RBYI-DNC-NoINSPO-please/README.md

 - I like to roleplay on Islands.

 - I like Cookie Run a lot.

+- On regards to beast x ancient shipping, it's not my cup of tea, nor something I endorce.
+But I don't support people dog-piling people who do ship it.

+- I'm okay with ships so long as it's not minor x adult or family member x family member.
+That's just messed up.
+And if you want to defend that with "Eurgh, it's fictional characters".
+Have you considered that some people have trauma from this sort of stuff?
+You're triggering people's trauma and it's immoral.
+Period.
+Don't interact with me if you're a proshipper.

 - I'm usually only online when my friend Paggy is online.
 But I think I'm getting more comfortable being alone.